RadialDevGroup/ombudsman/PAIRING.md

 ### Expediency / Efficiency

-**When working independently, focus can be impacted by a number of environmental or personal conditions.
+**A number of environmental or personal conditions affect developer focus when working independently.
 At Radial, we recognize that people have 'off' days and sometimes struggle to focus.
 Furthermore, as a company, we tend to take on hard problems, and at times, hard projects or hard customers.
 We realize that this can also affect performance as fatigue associated with the difficulty of planning and addressing high-level considerations will sometimes adversely affect delivery performance.
 For this reason, we generally plan to ensure that sufficient resources are allocated to less structured projects in order to ensure the best available efficiency of delivery.**

 James has been working on a poorly organized project with a difficult-to-understand code base and data model.